 Polk Husted Directory for Modesto, Turlock, & Stanislaus County, 1915 an excellent resource for discovering who lived where in 1915

-These often mention building projects in Modesto including houses.
+These publications often mention building projects in Modesto including houses.
 Use search term Modesto or the name of an architect.
+They are also helpful to learn about the architectural details of the era when your building was designed to aid in restoration, conservation, and preservation.

 Architect and Engineer of California, 1905-1940s, Hathi Trust Digital Library